Redefining women’s health, performance & leadership at work

 FOUNDER

-Organisational psychologist, Women’s Health Specialist & Somatic Coach
+Organisational Psychologist, Speaker & Somatic Coach

-Today, Clare is a leading voice in women's health education, having spoken at international conferences and the Houses of Parliament.
-She serves on the UK Government's All-Party Parliamentary Group (APPG) for Women's Health at Work, and her work has been featured by BBC World News, The Times, Women's Health, and Grazia.
+Clare serves on the UK Government’s All-Party Parliamentary Group (APPG) for women’s health at work, has spoken at the Houses of Parliament, and has been featured by BBC World News, The Times, Women’s Health and Grazia.

 For Women

-For Champions
+For Organisations

 Stay Connected